nayaba/pw-lesson-08/README.md

 ### 2. Creating Your First Function

-Let’s say you want to greet someone.
-You could write:
+Imagine you want to greet the world.
+You could go with:

 ```javascript
 console.log("Hello, world!");
 ```

-But what if you want to greet someone specific, and do it multiple times?
-Typing that out each time would be a pain.
-So, let’s make a function:
+But what if you want to greet a specific person, and you want to do it several times?
+It would be quite tedious to type that out over and over again.
+That's where a function comes in handy:

 ```javascript
 function greet() {